 If you are looking for the support and fellowship that an AA or NA group in Sanford can provide, you should easily be able to find one.
 Though they are common in drug rehab centers the city also has many stand-alone meetings.
 NA and AA meetings in Sanford can help those struggling with addiction on their path to recovery.

 Anyone facing a drinking problem is welcome at Alcoholics Anonymous.
 AA meetings do not discriminate based on age, gender, education, background, or anything else.
 They are spiritual in nature but do not have a religious focus.
 AA meetings are a place where those battling addiction can share and support one another free of judgment.
 These meetings incorporate the 12 step principles which help empower members to live without alcohol and live fulfilling, sober lives.
 Sanford AA meetings are safe havens to unload the weight of addiction and the burdens that come with it.

 Though AA meetings are not professional treatment, often through them, people are encouraged to seek more formal/professional treatment to help them reach their goals of sobriety.
 Often trained professionals are the leaders of the group.
 AA meetings are also places where people can go during or even after treatment to maintain the sobriety they have reached.

 Finding AA Meetings Near Me

 Because all meetings will vary depending on the leader, the makeup of the group, and even the time of day or location, it is important to find the AA group that fits your personal needs.
 If you go to one and it does not feel right, try not to be discouraged; you can try another one.
-Some things to think about when looking for a meeting are:

 - Is it in a church, community center, or somewhere else?